Presented by: Independent Music New Zealand (IMNZ)

 This award acknowledges one New Zealand record released over 20 years ago on an independent label.
 These records, whether a 12”, a compilation, EP, or full-length album have become quintessential gold nuggets of our musical history.
 The annual recipient is determined by the judging panel.

 The Auckland Live Best Independent Debut Award celebrates the freshest talent of Aotearoa.
-The winner receives a $2000 cash prize plus a performance or technical upskilling opportunity thanks to Auckland Live.
+The winner receives a $2000 cash prize and a performance or technical upskilling opportunity thanks to Auckland Live, PLUS a studio recording package worth $1200, thanks to Parachute Studios.

 The Independent Spirit Award recognises and celebrates a New Zealander: someone who is passionate about NZ music; who’s ahead of the game in creativity, diversity, and imagination; and has dedicated themself to helping artists and the wider music community to grow and find their own unique pathways.
 The annual recipient is determined by the IMNZ Board.